Contents

 • Boosting cerebral circulation

 Pine bark also stimulates the release of nitric oxide (NO), which relaxes constricted blood vessels and increases cerebral blood flow.
 Better blood flow delivers more cell-energizing oxygen and glucose to the brain.
+Finally it also helps raise the brain derived neurotrophic factor that helps to support brain cell repair.

 Pine bark extract is more potent than Vitamin E for neutralizing free radical damage, and it helps recycle and prolong the benefits of Vitamins C and E.